-Operating reserves cover calculation as at 31 October 2022:
+Operating reserves cover calculation as at 31 October 2023:

-£000

-Total Capital Employed 5,822

-Less: Net book value of fixed assets (1,303)

-Reserves per policy (A) 4,541

-Projected operating and capital expenditure for the next 12 months - Society only (B) 14,172

-Number of months' coverage from reserves (A / (B/12)) 3.8 months
+£000 2023 £000 2022 Total Capital Employed 6,514 5,822 Less: Net book value of fixed assets (1,333) (1,303) Reserves per policy (A) 5,181 4,519 Projected operating and capital expenditure for the next 12 months - Society only (B) 17,389 14,172 Number of months' coverage from reserves (A / (B/12)) 3.6 months 3.8 months

 The Operating Reserves Policy makes provision for a recovery period in the event that the use of reserves has been approved by Council and the supporting financial forecast indicate that two or more consecutive future year ends may see reserves measured below the minimum target level.
 During a recovery period, additional reporting and monitoring is required, including the review of a rolling 12 month forecast by the Finance Sub-committee and the Board on a quarterly basis.
-The above reserves cover calculation shows the Society hold sufficient reserves to meet the requirements of the reserves policy and so is not considered to be in a recovery period.
+The above reserves cover calculation shows the Society holds sufficient reserves to meet the requirements of the reserves policy and so is not considered to be in a recovery period.